guoci/cppquiz17/questions/225/explanation.md

 1. As creating a temporary unnamed copy of `object`.
 2. As creating a new variable of type `X` named `object`.
 This is easier to see if you remove the parentheses, and it becomes just `X object`.

-[stmt.ambig]§6.8¶1 in the C++11 standard says:
+[stmt.ambig]§9.8¶1 in the C++ standard says:
-> An expression-statement with a function-style explicit type conversion (5.2.3) as its leftmost subexpression can be indistinguishable from a declaration where the first declarator starts with a `(`.
+> An expression-statement with a function-style explicit type conversion (§8.2.3) as its leftmost subexpression can be indistinguishable from a declaration where the first declarator starts with a `(`.
 In those cases the statement is a declaration.

 So `X(object)` is in fact a declaration of a new variable `object` (which shadows the global `object`).
 The constructor is called, and `1` is printed again.